 RIT’s global business management bachelor’s degree provides you with essential skills–motivating employees, effective communication, leading regional and global teams—to become an effective leader in a global economy.

 Industry Exposure: Study the latest industry trends and software taught by top faculty and industry practitioners with leadership from the Management Advisory Board.

 This bachelor of science in global business management builds a T-shaped professional, who is characterized by a deep disciplinary knowledge and an understanding of the professional and personal skills that transcend disciplines.
 In this program, you will:

 Gain an understanding of solution-based thinking with a curriculum that features a strong emphasis on design thinking.

-Develop cross-cultural teamwork and management skills through virtual team projects with peers from partner universities and RIT's global campuses.
+Develop cross-cultural teamwork and management skills through various team projects with peers from partner universities and RIT's global campuses.

 What’s different about an RIT education?
 It’s the career experience you gain by completing cooperative education and internships with top companies in every single industry.
 You’ll earn more than a degree.
 You’ll gain real-world career experience that sets you apart.
 It’s exposure–early and often–to a variety of professional work environments, career paths, and industries.

 Co-ops take your knowledge and turn it into know-how.
 Business co-ops provide hands-on experience that enables you to apply your knowledge of business, management, finance, accounting, and related fields in professional settings.
 You'll make valuable connections between course work and real-world applications as you build a network of professional contacts.